PlayingWColor/TrippyMinecraftVertexEffects/README.md

-# Simple Outline Shaders
+# Trippy Minecraft Vertex Shaders

-A simple outline shader for Minecraft.
+Shaders that utilize the vertex shaders to create trippy effects.